Estonia men's national basketball team: 2020s

 Estonia competed in the EuroBasket 2022 with group phase games played in Milan, Italy.
 The team started the tournament with a 62–83 loss to the hosts, followed by two narrow defeats against Ukraine (73–74) and Croatia (70–73).
 Estonia then won 94–62 against Great Britain before losing to Greece 69–90.
 The team failed to advance to the round of 16 and finished the tournament in 19th place.
 Maik-Kalev Kotsar averaged the team-best 12.2 points and 5.6 rebounds per game, while Kerr Kriisa led the team with 5.8 assists per game.
+On 22 May 2025 Estonia was selected as one of the co-hosts of the EuroBasket 2029, giving Estonia automatic qualification as co-host.
+Group phase matches will take place in Tallinn at the Unibet Arena.